p/chrome-extension-cookies-sample/README.md

 API to send an event to the background code:

       chrome.runtime.sendMessage(evt.detail, function(response) {
-        // handle response from background context
+        // handle response from background context - will write later });
-      });

 The background code listens for this event and reads the cookies: